antoinealb/antoinealb.github.io/_posts/2015-05-01-rust-on-arm-microcontroller.markdown

 3. GPIO writing in a main loop.

 All of this is usually done using either direct register access or a library.
-As I said I am very interested by Rust's compatibility with C, so I decided to use Texas Instruments' Tivaware, which is a very basic library to deal with low level hardware settings.
+As I said I am interested by Rust's compatibility with C, so I decided to use Texas Instruments' Tivaware, which is a basic library to deal with low level hardware settings.

 I only wrote bindings for what I used, since I probably won't use Tivaware for my more "real" projects (we don't use Texas Instruments chips, but STM32).